Susan E. Cancelosi

 B.B.A., B.A., Southern Methodist University

-Professor Cancelosiís interest in elder law stems from years of volunteer work in Texas with The Senior Source, a United Way agency based in Dallas that focuses on serving the senior population of the North Texas region.
-In addition to offering pro bono advice at clinics for the elderly and speaking to numerous senior citizensí groups, Professor Cancelosi served for several years as a volunteer guardian for a senior citizen in a nursing home near Dallas.
+Her interest in elder law stems from years of volunteer work in Texas with The Senior Source, a United Way agency based in Dallas that focuses on serving the senior population of the North Texas region.
+In addition to offering pro bono advice at clinics for the elderly and speaking to numerous senior citizens' groups, Cancelosi served for several years as a volunteer guardian for a senior citizen in a nursing home near Dallas.

-Professor Cancelosi graduated from Southern Methodist University with a bachelorís degree in history and a bachelor of business administration degree in marketing, both cum laude.
-She graduated from Cornell Law School cum laude, serving as symposium editor for the Cornell International Law Journal.
-She also holds an LL.M. in health law from the University of Houston Law Center.
+Cancelosi graduated from Southern Methodist University in Dallas with a bachelor's degree in history and a bachelor of business administration degree in marketing, both cum laude.
+She graduated cum laude from Cornell Law School in Ithaca, New York, serving as symposium editor for the Cornell International Law Journal.
+She also holds a master of laws degree in health law from the University of Houston Law Center.

-Revisitin Employer Prescription Drug Plans for Medicare-Eligible Retirees in the Medicare Part D Era, 6 Hous.
-J. Health L. & Políy 85 (Fall 2005)
+Revisiting Employer Prescription Drug Plans for Medicare-Eligible Retirees in the Medicare Part D Era, 6 HOUS.
+J. HEALTH L. & POL’Y 85-150 (fall 2005)